TheCalculatorsHub

 Why a BMI of 26 made a 38-year-old feel unhealthy when the data said otherwise

-In early 2026, I received a message from a 38-year-old man who had calculated his BMI as 26.0 using a standard BMI tool.
+A 38-year-old man wrote in a few months back after calculating his BMI as 26.0 using a standard BMI tool.
 The result showed "Overweight" and he described feeling discouraged, having spent several months actively exercising and improving his diet.
 He asked whether his efforts had been worthwhile given that he was still classified as overweight.
 He was 178 cm tall and 82.5 kg.
 I ran his numbers through the percentile calculator and the context shifted entirely.

 A BMI of 26.0 for an adult male in the United States places him at approximately the 37th percentile of the US male adult population, based on CDC NHANES 2015-2018 reference data.
 That means he had a lower BMI than roughly 63% of US men his age.
 The WHO "overweight" label was technically correct but told almost nothing about how his body composition compared to the actual adult population.
 The US median male BMI is approximately 27.7, which is itself in the overweight category.
 A man at BMI 26 is not at the US median: he is meaningfully below it.